The Finite State MAC with Cooperative Encoders and Delayed CSI: The Vector Gaussian FSM-MAC with Diagonal Channel Transfer Matrices, Conferencing and Delayed CSI

-where the union is taken over the domain satisfying the constraints (\ref{conf_Gauss_const}). \end{corollary} Note that the capacity regions in Theorem \ref{conf_cap} and Corollary \ref{common_cap} are both given in the form of a convex optimization problem, which can be solved efficiently using numerical tools.
+Note that the capacity regions in Theorem \ref{conf_cap} and Corollary \ref{common_cap} are both given in the form of a convex optimization problem, which can be solved efficiently using numerical tools.
 In the following proof we first derive a slightly different, yet equivalent, region for the Gaussian conferencing model.
-This equivalent capacity region involves a nonconvex optimization problem that we then convert into a convex problem by an appropriate change of optimization variables.

-\begin{IEEEproof} A straightforward extension of the result stated in Theorem \ref{MAC Conference Capacity} yields the capacity region of the \textit{general} vector FSM-MAC with partially cooperative encoders, delayed CSI and power constraints as in (\ref{power_const}).
+This equivalent capacity region involves a nonconvex optimization problem that we then convert into a convex problem by an appropriate change of optimization variables. \begin{IEEEproof} A straightforward extension of the result stated in Theorem \ref{MAC Conference Capacity} yields the capacity region of the \textit{general} vector FSM-MAC with partially cooperative encoders, delayed CSI and power constraints as in (\ref{power_const}).
 The region is given by the closure of the set of rate pairs $(R_1,R_2)\in\mathbb{R}^2_+$ that satisfy (cf. (\ref{T2region}))

 for some joint distribution of the form